ghc-proposals/ghc-proposals/proposals/0000-forced-class-instantiation.rst

 If the type is changes for every imported function, then type inference is not affected.
 But it might be possible to achieve the same effect using a different  imlementation strategy that hooks into type inference.

+If an imported function is re-exported using an explicit export list, it is exported with its original type.
+In other word, ``force instance`` does not affect re-exports in any way.

 Examples
 --------